stancel/ansible-playbook-scaffolding/README.md

 To use this playbook just run this command.

-	1. ansible-galaxy install -r requirements.yml -p roles/  - Assumes you have external roles install
+	1. ansible-galaxy install -r requirements.yml -p roles/ --force
 	2. Create a file called .vault_pass in this folder and put a random string in it for decrypting your sensitive variables.
 Something like: QSkngTv#KTJ=WXpg6qVR
 	3. Fill out needed variables in vars/all_vars.yml and vars/vault.yml files
 	4. ansible-vault encrypt vars/vault.yml   #Encrypt the sensitive variables